Thomas Edison famously told his good friends Henry Ford and Harvey Firestone,

 A wide range of experts have looked hard at this.
 Their results are all over the map.
 The US Energy Information Administration (EIA) says we have 280 years worth of coal but their analysis is widely criticized.
 Even the coal industry disagrees with the EIA.
 The World Coal Association puts economically recoverable reserves at 150 years.
 Given the importance of coal reserves for energy policy and planning, the National Academy of Sciences, Engineering, and Medicine produced a 170 page book analyzing coal reserves for US policy makers.
 After reviewing all major coal reserve estimates, the National Academy predicts we have about 100 years of usable coal remaining.
 For simplicity, I’ll split the difference and go with the coal industry’s 150 year number.

-In the case of natural gas, the EIA’s 86 year projection is more widely accepted.
+In the case of natural gas, the International Gas Union’s 50-year projection is more widely accepted.
 But predictions still vary.
 British Petroleum predicts 52 years of natural gas remain.
-The Potential Gas Committee, a major industry group focused entirely on this question, says that 2,817 trillion cubic feet (TCF) remain economically recoverable.
-At current consumption of 27 TCF per year, this puts us at well over 100 years of gas reserves.
-Again, I’ll split the difference and take the middle number.
+The Potential Gas Committee, a major industry group focused entirely on this question, predicted in 2018 that we would have well over 100 years of gas reserves, so as you can see we may be trending in the wrong direction.

 While not technically a fossil fuel, Uranium is also a finite form of fuel.
 Like coal and gas, it is buried in the ground in varying qualities and geographies.
 And like coal and gas, predictions for reserves are all over the map.
 A nuclear trade group, World Nuclear Association, puts reserves at 90 years.